Collaborative Spectrum Sensing in Cognitive and Intelligent Wireless Networks: An Artificial Intelligence Perspective: Artificial Intelligence-Driven Cooperative Spectrum Sensing

 \subsubsection{Diffusion Models}

-Diffusion models represent a paradigm shift in generative learning, capturing data distributions by progressively denoising a latent variable from a Gaussian prior.
-Distinct from GANs that rely on adversarial training, diffusion models optimize a variational lower bound, offering superior training stability and high-fidelity generation.
-In the context of CSS, diffusion models are typically employed for the spectrogram segmentation problem, generalizing conventional hypothesis testing to pixel-level inference.
-A representative framework, SpecDiff~\cite{wcl/HuynhThe26}, applies latent diffusion to disentangle coexisting radar and communication signals.
-By performing the diffusion process within a compact latent space and leveraging attention mechanisms, such approaches effectively recover clean signal structures even under severe channel noise.
-Consequently, the ability to model spectral distributions allows these methods to naturally yield robust occupancy decisions.
-This positions diffusion models as a promising generative alternative, particularly where fine-grained structural awareness is paramount.
+Diffusion models have emerged as a powerful generative approach, capturing data distributions by progressively denoising a latent variable from a Gaussian prior.
+Unlike GANs and VAE, diffusion models avoid mode collapse and posterior approximation, leading to more stable training and better coverage of the data distribution~\cite{comsur/Fan26}.
+In the context of CSS, they are employed for spectrogram segmentation by generalizing conventional hypothesis testing into pixel-level inference.
+A representative framework, SpecDiff~\cite{wcl/HuynhThe26}, provides a concrete example by applying latent diffusion models to identify and disentangle coexisting new radio (NR), long-term evolution (LTE), and radar signals, effectively distinguishing them from background noise (i.e., vacant spectrum) within a shared environment.
+Rather than operating directly on raw inputs, it compresses the complex spectrogram into a compact latent space and employs a specialized noise prediction network.
+Specifically, this network integrates a frequency filter to decompose latent representations, effectively separating underlying stable signal structures from high-frequency noise.
+By leveraging attention-guided mechanisms, SpecDiff robustly recovers clean signal masks even under severe channel impairments, maintaining high identification accuracy at SNR as low as $-10$\,dB.
+Furthermore, it achieves state-of-the-art segmentation accuracy while remaining highly parameter-efficient compared to general-purpose models.
+Consequently, the ability to model spectrum distributions allows these methods to naturally yield robust occupancy decisions.
+This positions diffusion models as a promising generative alternative, particularly where fine-grained structural awareness and robustness in harsh environments are paramount.